HEKPYTO/ECHECS/README.md

 ### Performance Considerations

-Echecs is designed to be extremely memory-efficient.
-The `Echecs.MoveGen.legal_moves_int/1` function returns moves as packed integers instead of structs, which is ideal for tight loops or search algorithms (e.g. Minimax) where struct allocation overhead is significant.
+`Echecs.MoveGen.legal_moves_int/1` returns packed integer moves instead of structs.
+That is the lower-level API used by the faster internal paths and is useful when you need to iterate over many positions without extra allocation.

 ### Internal Board Representation

-The board is represented internally as a Tuple of integers (Bitboards) for maximum access speed on the BEAM.
-This allows the engine to query piece locations and attack maps in constant time.
+The board is represented internally as a tuple of bitboards.
+This keeps access and updates inexpensive on the BEAM and matches the data layout used by the move generator and perft code.

 ## Testing & Benchmarks